-The ticks sampled Using drag cloths product provides counts of ticks collected using drag and/or flag processing.
+The ticks sampled using drag cloths product provides counts of ticks collected using drag and/or flag processing.
 The drag method involves pulling a 1m2 cloth along the ground at a slow pace (Milne 1943, Falco and Fish 1992).
 Where thick vegetation prevents continuous drag sampling, flag sampling is used instead.
 In flag sampling, the 1m2 cloth is waved over and underneath vegetation rather than dragged along the ground (Ginsberg and Ewing 1989, Rulison et al. 2013).
-Collected ticks are enumerated by life-stage by NEON field technicians, after which tick samples are sent to one or more external facilities where they are identified to the lowest taxonomic rank possible (preferably species).
-A subset of identified ticks is tested to quantify the prevalence of infection by various pathogens (see Tick-borne pathogen status NEON.DP1.10093.001).
+Collected ticks are enumerated by life-stage by NEON field technicians, after which tick samples are sent to one or more external facilities where a subset of collected ticks are identified to the lowest taxonomic rank possible (preferably species).
+Metrics of total tick abundance should be assessed from the field collection data, as counts of ticks by the taxonomist represent a subsample from the total number of ticks collected.
+From that subset of identified ticks, a portion are tested to quantify the prevalence of infection by various pathogens (see Tick-borne pathogen status NEON.DP1.10093.001).
 Some ticks are set aside for long-term archiving.